postandcourier/infant-mortality/two-main-text.md

 It’s a pricey, hands-on program that costs about $4,800 a year per mother.
 In 2014, the program served 1,286 South Carolina mothers and their babies.

-It can cost as much as $6,500 per family, McLeod spokeswoman Tracy Stanton said.
+It can cost as much as $6,500 per family, McLeod Nurse Supervison Kristen Miller said.
 But she pointed to studies that show it works and that for every dollar spent, it earns a $6.20 return from decreased spending on health care, criminal justice, child protection and other community services.

 A report published last year in the medical journal JAMA Pediatrics found significant reductions in infant mortality and other childhood problems as a result of nurses making regular home visits with pregnant women and young mothers.
 The study in Memphis, Tenn., described such visits with young mothers as “a promising means of reducing ... mortality in their first-born children living in highly disadvantaged settings.”